Red Desert (film): Background

-Filming locations
+Filming

-Shooting took place in Incir De Paolis Studios, Rome, Lazio, Italy (studio); Ravenna, Emilia-Romagna, Italy; Sardinia, Italy; and Budelli, in northern Sardinia, Italy.
+Shooting took place primarily on-location in Ravenna, with studio sequences at De Paolis Studios in Rome.
+The "fable" sequence was filmed on the isle of Sardinia and nearby Budelli, utilizing the distinctive pink-sand beach of the latter.

+In his autobiography, David Hemmings claimed that Richard Harris repeatedly clashed with Antonioni during filming (apparently over Antonioni's lack of English fluency and oblique direction), culminating in a physical altercation that led him to be fired.
+His scenes had to be finished by a body double.
+At another occasion, Harris took LSD for the first time and was caught climbing into the Trevi Fountain.

 Critical reception

 In 1965, a reviewer for Time lauded Red Desert as "at once the most beautiful, the most simple and the most daring film yet made by" Antonioni, and stated that the director "shows a painterly approach to each frame".

 In 1990, Jonathan Rosenbaum praised the director's "eerie, memorable work with the industrial shapes and colors that surround [Giuliana]; she walks through a science fiction landscape dotted with structures that are both disorienting and full of possibilities."

 In The Daily Telegraph in 2012, Robbie Collin wrote that Antonioni's "bold, modernist angles and thrillingly innovative use of colour (he painted trees and grass to tone with the industrial landscape) make every frame a work of art".

 Richard Brody of The New Yorker viewed the approach to color as "greatly responsible for the film's emotional and intellectual power" and argued, "The characters in his movies seem thin because their environment is developed so thickly; yet that environment, he suggests, is, though exterior to them, an inextricable part of them."

 The Japanese filmmaker Akira Kurosawa cited Red Desert as one of his favorite films.
+Conversely, Andrei Tarkovsky criticized Antonioni for "[getting] high on pictorial aesthetics" and believed his jump to color was detrimental to his direction.